If you’re used to having sweet cakes for dessert, then these unique Cantonese desserts could be a nice surprise.

 1. Red bean soup

 You thought it was supposed to be savoury, but we know how to make sweet red bean soup here in Hong Kong.
-Consisting of mainly red beans, water and sugar (usually with added extras like tangerine peel or lotus seeds), the Chinese red bean soup is a nutritious treat for those who are craving something sweet and soupy.
-Pro tip: You can ask for more/less red beans in your soup at the dessert place, depending on how chewy you want your soup to be.
+Consisting of mainly red beans, water, and sugar, you will also find added extras like tangerine peel or lotus seeds in some red bean soup.
+What’s more, this is a nutritious treat for those who are craving something sweet!
+Pro tip: You can ask for more or less red beans in your soup at the dessert place, depending on how chewy you want your soup to be.

 2. Put Chai Ko

 Finally, something solid and sweet for those who are on the hunt for traditional Cantonese desserts.
-Put Chai Ko, which is a type of steamed pudding cake, is made of rice flour, red beans and white or brown sugar.
-In the early to mid-80s, local hawkers will be selling them on the streets in their push carts.
-The palm-sized soft pudding cake is usually being held up by two bamboo sticks and we locals just enjoy eating it on the streets – sort of like a tradition!
+Put chai ko is a type of steamed pudding slash cake that is made of rice flour.
+You will find plain white or brown sugar put chai ko as well as ones with added whole red beans.
+In the early to mid-80s, local hawkers were selling them on the streets in their push carts.
+This palm-sized soft treat is a traditional street food usually extracted by two bamboo sticks from its mould and enjoyed!

 3. Black sesame soup

-Popular throughout China, Taiwan, Hong Kong and Singapore, black sesame soup is one of Hong Kongers’ all-time favourites.
-Made of black sesame seeds, rice, water and sugar, it’s a satisfying sweet Chinese soup best eaten warm and served after meals.
-It might look a bit scary for those who have never tried it – what kind of dessert is black? – but it’s absolutely delicious.
-And black sesame seeds are said to be good for your skin!
+Popular throughout China, Taiwan, Hong Kong, and Singapore, black sesame soup is one of Hong Kongers’ all-time favourites.
+Made of black sesame seeds, rice, water, and sugar, it’s a satisfying sweet soup usually eaten warm and served after meals.
+It might look a bit scary for those who have never tried it – after all, what kind of dessert is black?
+But rest assured, it’s absolutely delicious!
+Besides, we’ve heard black sesame seeds are good for your skin!

-Dou hua is definitely one of the most popular Cantonese desserts.
-Also known as tofu pudding, dou hua is made with very soft tofu and usually served with granulated brown sugar or brown sugar syrup.
-These days there are more modern reinterpretation of dou hua, such as serving it with durian, mango and even sweet ginger syrup.
-Fun fact: In Macau, they like to serve it with milk.
+Tofu pudding is definitely one of the most popular Cantonese desserts in Hong Kong.
+Also known as dou fu fa, this treat is made with silky soft tofu and with usual toppings such as granulated brown sugar or brown sugar syrup.
+These days, you can find more modern interpretations of dou fu fa.
+Popular toppings amongst Hong Kongers include durian, mango, and even sweet ginger syrup.

 5. Mango sago

-One of the most beloved contemporary Cantonese desserts has to be the golden yellow, sweet-looking mango sago.
-Made of fresh mango, tapioca pearls, coconut milk (and sometimes fresh milk too), the cold mango sago is everyone’s summer favourite.
-For those who want to take things up a notch, put a vanilla ice-cream scoop on top of it to fancy it up.
+One of the most beloved contemporary Cantonese desserts has to be the golden yellow and flavourful mango sago.
+Made of fresh mango, tapioca pearls, coconut milk or fresh milk, this cold treat is everyone’s summer favourite.
+For those who want to take things up a notch, add a scoop of vanilla ice-cream on top of your bowl of mango sago for extra sweetness.